Best Restaurant Business Loans in December 2025

 Similar to a term loan, a line of credit may require collateral.
 Interest rates can vary, with some lenders charging additional maintenance and withdrawal fees.

-Equipment loans typically finance up to 80% of the equipment and machinery needed for your restaurant, although lenders like Taycor Financial offer 100% financing with no down payment required.
+Equipment loans provide funding for the essential equipment and machinery needed for your restaurant.
+Some lenders require a down payment, while others offer 100% financing with no down payment required.
 Since the equipment acts as collateral, equipment financing tends to have less strict eligibility requirements, although lenders can seize your purchased equipment if you default on your loan.

 Recently established businesses can consider applying with alternative lenders that offer restaurant equipment financing for startups.

-Traditional banks and online lenders offer commercial real estate loans up to $5 million.
-You’ll likely need to provide a 20% to 40% down payment, with the restaurant acting as collateral if you default on the loan.
+You’ll also likely need to provide at least a 20% down payment, with the restaurant acting as collateral if you default on the loan.

 The U.S. Small Business Administration (SBA) offers a partial guarantee and sets interest rate limits for SBA loans, making them an affordable option for restaurant financing.
-The SBA generally recommends having a credit score of 680 or higher to increase your chances of approval.
+You’ll generally need a credit score of 650 or higher, though some lenders may have higher or lower requirements.

 Your SBA options include:

-Although a merchant cash advance (MCA) isn’t technically a loan; it’s a viable way to access quick cash for your restaurant.
-The MCA lender provides a lump sum of funds in exchange for a portion of your restaurant’s future income, including a set percentage of credit card transactions.
+merchant cash advance provides a lump sum of funds in exchange for a portion of your restaurant’s future income, including a set percentage of debit and credit card transactions.

-MCAs tend to have lenient credit requirements, making them an ideal choice for those who expect a boom in sales in the coming months.
+MCAs can have lenient credit requirements, making them an ideal choice for those who expect a boom in sales in the coming months.

-Invoice factoring is another way to catch up on unpaid bills.
+Invoice factoring is another way to access funding to catch up on unpaid bills.
 Basically, you sell your restaurant’s outstanding invoices to a factoring company to receive advance funding.
 The factoring company then collects customer payments on your behalf, subtracting a service fee before sending the remaining balance to you.

 Since the funds are collected from the customers, their credit scores matter more than yours.
 But your business must have a steady flow of invoices for this to be a viable financing method.